LutherCS/ip-class-pub/projects/mashup/description.md

 ## Project requirements

-1. Use Bootstrap or similar framework for styling
+1. Use Bulma or similar framework for styling
 2. Use JavaScript events and HTML input elements for interactivity
 3. Use JavaScript asynchronous programming to retrieve data
 4. Use JSON or XML for data exchange